Harshal-Khairnar01/notes-app/README.md

 The main page where users can:

 - Create new notes with title and content
-- View all created notes in a grid layout
+- View all notes in organized sections (Pinned and Other Notes)
-- Pin/unpin notes
+- Pin/unpin notes with visual indicators
 - Archive notes
 - Delete notes
+- Separate sections for pinned and unpinned notes

 ### Navbar